-As Galway's pubs start to get back to normal, the itching for a cúpla tunes is hard to resist.
-Here are a few places that you might hear a bit of trad music
+As Galway's pubs are getting back to normal, the itching for a cúpla tunes is hard to resist.
+Here are a few places that you might hear a bit of trad music!

 When you're out wesht, Lowry's is the place to go for good whiskey, banter and of course trad music!
 Their warm, welcoming atmosphere and perfect Connemara pub experience has won them plenty of awards and made them a destination for anyone heading out that way.
 Warm and cosy, it's perfect for these darker nights.

-This cosy, family-run pub runs on a love of trad music.
-It's full of snugs and stools, and you're never far away from the heart of the action: the bar, for one, which runs the length of the pub, and of course the trad sessions from local musicians, which happens twice daily throughout the year!
+This family-run pub runs on a love of trad music.
+It's full of snugs and stools, and you're never far away from the heart of the action: the bar, for one, which runs the length of the pub, and of course the trad sessions from local musicians!
 Tig Chóilí make a great Irish coffee for cold winter nights and there's always plenty of conversation and laughs to be had, whether you're a regular or just popping in for the first time.

 One of Galway's most beloved spots for music, GAA and a great pint of Guinness!
 Taaffe's is a cosy, intimate pub that welcomes locals and visitors for great sessions of live music throughout the week.
+Well-known for its friendly atmosphere and traditional Irish music which has been playing at Taafes for over 20 years.
+Everyone is welcome to come along and listen.
 They also have a humble and delicious menu of pub food to help with the pint-drinking!

 Carroll's Bar on Dominick Street

-39 Lower Dominick Street, Galway's Westend // more here
+39 Lower Dominick Street, Galway's Westend // evening sessions on Mon/Tues/Thurs/Sat/Sun // more here

-15 High Street, The Latin Quarter // more here
+15 High Street, The Latin Quarter // Tuesdays from 9pm // more here